 The good thing is that depending on the application or the problem we are trying to solve – we can choose the right method.
 This is also a very active field of research and development.

 Now you are asking the perfect questions!
-Given the shortage of talent in this domain, it definitely makes sense to look at building a career in data science and machine learning.
+Given the shortage of talent in this domain, it definitely makes sense to look at building a career in data science and machine learning for analytics.
 But before you decide, you should keep the following things in mind:

 Check out our awesome course “Ace Data Science Interviews” for a detailed and Structured preparation module.
 Here is a comprehensive guide you might want to look at as well: